oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 Execution Policies
 ##################

-The implementation supports the SYCL* execution policies used to run the massive parallel computational model for heterogeneous systems.
+The implementation supports the device execution policies used to run the massive parallel computational model for heterogeneous systems.
 The policies are specified in the |onedpl_long| (|onedpl_short|) section of the `oneAPI Specification
 <https://spec.oneapi.com/versions/latest/elements/oneDPL/source/pstl.html#dpc-execution-policy>`_.